LiveHelperChat/telegram/README.md

 1. By default, HTML markdown is used for messages.
 2. You can enable debug mode by unchecking the `Skip` option for the `TelegramIntegration` bot.
 3. If you don't want HTML or Markdown support, you can edit the Rest API call by removing `"parse_mode":"HTML",` and change `{{msg_html_nobr}}` to `{{msg_url}}`.
+4. In parse mode `"HTML"` not all tags are supported so don't use bbcode which translates to HTML which is not supported by telegram.
+You can always debug in Rest API enabling debug trigger.
+So you should have different bot or messages depending whom you are sending message.
+Telegram client or web widget.

 ## Installation instructions